-STEP 3: (Optional) Verify the stacking-related configuration
+STEP (C): (Optional) Verify the Stacking-Related Configuration

 This step is necessary when any Stacking Unit is connected to the Main Unit and the firmware upgrade of Stacking Units is also desired.
-For regular firmware upgrade which does not involve the boot loader or failsafe feature, Paragon allows you to update the Main Unit and "ALL" Stacking Units that are connected to it in one single operation.
+For regular firmware upgrade which does not involve the boot loader or failsafe feature, Paragon allows you to update the Main Unit and "all" Stacking Units that are connected to the Main Unit in one single operation.